VR-25/acc/README.md

 ---
 ## LATEST CHANGES

+**2019.5.12 (201905120)**
+- Autofix Termux SU PATH
+- Do not use Magic Mount; link everything to /sbin
+- Enforce Magisk's busybox to prevent issues caused by outdated binaries
+- Enhanced live upgrade; no more command prefix
+- Fixed bugs and typos
+- Removed nano from fallback editors list.
+- Updated build tools and info

 **2019.5.11 (201905110)**
 - build.sh auto-updates update-binary (module_installer.sh)
 - capacityOffset and capacitySync features for better control over battery capacity reported by the system